djoepramono/scala-3-playground/README.md

 ```

 Alternatively you can also use runMain and the interactive shell can help you with autocomplete.
+But this is not very user friendly
+- you need to provide space after `runMain` and then press tab to show the autocomplete
-But this is not very user friendly, you would need to type it correctly from the first character to make it work
+- you would need to type it correctly from the first character to make it work